PotHix/pothix.github.com/content/post/2019-year-in-review.md

 I was trying to be less focused on the number of books.

 In 2017, I mentioned that I was disappointed with the number of 5 stars I gave.
-It was probably related with the fact that I was buying cheaper books and focusing on smaller ones as well.
+It was probably related to the fact that I was buying cheaper books and focusing on smaller ones as well.
 In 2018, I tried to fix that and it works.
 I gave **7 five stars reviews** in 2018 and **five** in 2019.
 It seems these metrics were useful after all. :)